 - Decreased appetites

 Also, new foods can sometimes lead to upset stomachs so giving your dogs just one fig to try before adding it to their regular diets can help their digestive systems adjust.
-A couple of figs each week may promote a healthy heart and keep blood pressure regulated.
+A couple of figs each week may promote healthy hearts and help regulate blood pressure.
 Similarly, figs are good for dogs that are overweight and on diets.

 Yes, Dogs Can Eat Figs in Moderation

-If your dogs aren’t allergic to them, figs are a perfectly safe treat to give them on occasion in moderation.
-Figs are high in fiber and potassium, both of which dogs need to remain healthy, and they taste great!
+If your dogs aren’t allergic to them, figs are a perfectly safe treat to give them in moderation.
+Figs are high in fiber and potassium, both essential nutrients that your dogs need to remain healthy and happy.
+In addition, they taste great so it won’t take much to coax your dogs into eating them!
 Just make sure that you don’t give your dogs too many figs as it can lead to digestive issues.